Firmware & Hardware - GitHub

 Firmware & Software

-The firmware is written in C++17 using the Pico SDK 2.2.0.
+The firmware is written with around 20k lines of C++17 using the Pico SDK 2.2.0.
 It utilizes a custom non-blocking event loop architecture to handle the UI, PD negotiation, and safety checks simultaneously.

 Notable Software Features: